heitorfr/ios-image-editor/README.md

 #### minimumScale, maximumScale
 The bounds for image scaling.
 If not defined, image zoom is unlimited.

+#### checkBounds
+Set to true to bound the image scale and pan to the crop area so that you dont' get a back backround on the resulting image.
+This will work correctly only if rotation os not enabled.
+When rotation is enabled, the bounds will be checked against the bounding box of the rotated image.

 #### panEnabled, rotateEnabled, scaleEnabled, tapToResetEnabled
 BOOL property to enable/disable specific gestures